-Some people can't manage extra payments.
-But remember that most mortgages allow you to make additional principal payments at any time.
-Whenever you come into extra money, you can use this provision to make an additional one-time payment on principal.
-Here's an example: several years after buying your home, you get a very large tax refund,a very large inheritance, or a non-taxable cash gift; , you could pay this money toward your loan principal, resulting in enormous savings and a shorter loan period.
-For most loans, even this relatively modest amount, paid early enough in the loan period, could offer big savings in interest and length of the loan.
+It may not be possible for you to pay down your principal every month or even every year.
+Remember that virtually all mortgage contracts will allow you to pay extra on your principal at any time.
+Whenever you come into unexpected cash, you can use this rule to pay a one-time additional payment toward your principal.
+For example: a few years after moving into your home, you receive a larger than expected tax refund,a large inheritance, or a non-taxable cash gift; , you could apply a portion of this windfall toward your loan principal, which would result in huge savings and a shorter payback period.
+Unless the mortgage loan is quite large, even modest amounts applied early in the loan period can yield huge savings over the life of the loan.

 Do you have a question regarding a mortgage program?